leventekovacs/contact-management-system/README.md

 # This is my first Spring Boot Project with tests

-The frontend is under development
+The frontend is under development.